 The first specialized equipment for your child

-With a volume of between 7 liters and 40 liters, it has all the advantages of an adult hiking backpack: waist and/or chest belt, adjustment of the fasteners, numerous pockets and sometimes even a compartment to slip into a drinking bag!
-Your child will then be proud to be able to take their hiking water bottle and food with them for the lunchtime picnic!
+Ranging in volume from 7 to 40 liters, it possesses all the features of an adult hiking backpack: a waist and/or chest belt, adjustable fasteners, numerous pockets, and sometimes even a compartment designed for a hydration bladder!
+Your child will take pride in carrying their hiking water bottle and snacks for the lunchtime picnic.

 In a small pocket, your kids can even slip a few energy bars if a craving sets in.
-More generally, you will find quality children’s hiking shoes at Amazon.
-Whether low or high-waisted, they will protect the still fragile ankle of your daughters or sons and allow them to walk on the most uneven paths.
+More generally, you will find quality children’s hiking shoes at Online Shop.
+Whether low or high-waisted, these shoes will protect the still fragile ankles of your daughters or sons, enabling them to navigate even the most uneven paths.

 In short, this is the ideal age to teach them a certain idea of independent hiking.
 They can learn to manage their vital needs as well as their rhythm, which are the bases for being able to go on a day hike.